awesome-webextension/webpack-target-webextension/README.md

 #### Explanation

+**This is an experimental API.**
+**API might change at any time.**
+**Please provide feedback!**

-This option helps the initial chunk loading of content script, usually needed when `optimization.runtimeChunk` or `optimization.splitChunks.chunks` is used.
+This option helps the initial chunk loading of content scripts/background service worker, usually needed when `optimization.runtimeChunk` or `optimization.splitChunks.chunks` is used.

-This option accepts an object, where the key are the entry name, and the value is a string, *false*, or a function.
+This option accepts an object, where the keys are the entry name, and the value is described below.

+This option replaces the HTMLWebpackPlugin where background service worker and content scripts do not use HTML to load files.

-If the value is a string, it creates an extra entry file to load all files **asynchronously**, like HTMLWebpackPlugin but for content scripts.
+If the value is a `string` (an output file name), for content scripts, it creates an extra entry file to load all initial chunks **asynchronously** via dynamic import.
-This asynchronously loading behavior is limited to platform limit and **breaks** [run_at](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/content_scripts#run_at).
+This asynchronous loading behavior is limited to the platform limit and **breaks** [run_at](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/content_scripts#run_at).

+If the value is a `string` (an output file name), for background service worker (specified via `options.background.serviceWorkerEntry`), it creates an extra entry file to load all initial chunks **synchronously**.

 The file name specified MUST NOT be any existing file.

-If the value is a function, it requires you to have a "manifest.json" in the emitted files and letting you edit it on the fly to include all the initial chunks needed.
+If the value is a `function` (`(manifest: any, chunks: string[]) => void`), it requires a "manifest.json" in the emitted files and letting you edit it on the fly to include all the initial chunks.
+This option does not apply to background service worker because `manifest.json` does not accept multiple files.

+If the value is an `object` (`{ file: string; touch(manifest: any, file: string): void }`), it generates a new file (see the behavior of `string` above) and provides a callback to edit the `manifest.json` (see the behavior of `function` above).

-If the value is **false**, it asserts that this entry does not have more than one initial file, otherwise it will be a compile error.
+If the value is `false`, it asserts that this entry does not have more than one initial file, otherwise it will be a compile error.

+If the value is `undefined`, it silence the warning for background service worker.

-You can also change your configuration to avoid `optimization.runtimeChunk` or `optimization.splitChunks.chunks`.
+You can also change your configuration to avoid `optimization.runtimeChunk` or `optimization.splitChunks.chunks`, in this case, webpack only generate 1 initial file so you don't need this option.

 ## Rspack support